-There are eight Alabama Power dams on the Coosa River which hold back six recreational lakes used for fishing, lakehomes, and boating.
+There are seven Alabama Power dams on the Coosa River which hold back six recreational lakes used for fishing, lake homes, and boating.
 These lakes, upstream to downstream, are Weiss Lake, H. Neely Henry Lake, Logan Martin Lake, Lay Lake, Lake Mitchell, and Lake Jordan.
 These dams were constructed in the 20th century and converted a fast-moving river into a series of artificial lakes.

 Work is already beginning to remove unused dams from our streams.
 In November 2013, Coosa Riverkeeper and several partners removed an abandoned mill dam from Big Canoe Creek to restore connectivity, open up the stream for fish migration, restore aquatic habitat and curtail erosion.

 The video shows the whole story in only 4 minutes!